mtelespher/mas_dqn_trust_game/readme.md

-# Multi-Agent Trust Game with Global Reputation Systems
+# Exploring the Emergence of Trust between Agents using Deep Q-learning in a Multi-Agent System

 ## Objectives